 The pamphlets will be available in English/Spanish and large-type print.
-The Commission will distribute additional copies of the pamphlets to the Secretary of State's Office, the 15 county election offices, political parties, and libraries.
+The Commission will distribute additional copies of the pamphlets to the Secretary of State's Office, the 15 county election offices, political parties, and public libraries.

-For the primary election, the pamphlets will be mailed to households no later than August 5, 2004.
-For the general election, the pamphlets will be mailed no later than September 30, 2004.
+For the primary election, the pamphlets will be mailed to every household with a registered voter no later than August 10, 2006.
+For the general election, the pamphlets will be mailed every household with a registered voter no later than October 5, 2006.

-- The Commission sponsors debates that are administered by sponsoring organizations that make all debate arrangements, including dates, times, locations, media coverage, format and ground rules. - Nonparticipating candidates are invited and encouraged to participate in the debates. - The Commission mails Candidate Statement Pamphlets to each household in Arizona with a registered voter. - All candidates who are qualified for the ballot are invited to submit a statement and a photograph to be included in the Candidate Statement Pamphlets. - Detailed instructions regarding how to submit a statement and photograph are available on the Commission's website at www.ccec.state.az.us.
+- The Commission sponsors debates that are administered by sponsoring organizations that make all debate arrangements, including dates, times, locations, media coverage, format and ground rules. - Nonparticipating candidates are invited and encouraged to participate in the debates. - The Commission mails Candidate Statement Pamphlets to each household in Arizona with a registered voter. - All candidates who are qualified for the ballot are invited to submit a statement and a photograph to be included in the Candidate Statement Pamphlets. - Detailed instructions regarding how to submit a statement and photograph are available on the Commission's website at www.azcleanelections.gov

-- Commission is responsible for sponsoring debates
+- ✤ Commission is responsible for sponsoring debates

 - A.R.S. § 16-956(A)(2)

 - A.A.C.
 R2-20-107(A)

-- Commission is responsible for producing and mailing candidate statement pamphlets
+- ✤ Commission is responsible for producing and mailing candidate statement pamphlets

 - A.R.S. § 16-956(A)(1)